Close Menu

 At our law firm, we have 30 years of experience helping our clients win benefits in court.
 We have won over $100 million in SSDI and SSI benefits for our clients.
 Many of those cases have been for congenital heart disease.
 We can help you too.
 Don’t go to court without an excellent lawyer.
 You need to hire a firm that is on your side.
 We can help you win the SSDI benefits you deserve.

 Our law firm offers a free review of your case.
 However, we don’t take the case of every person who calls our office.
-We only accept the cases where your physical and medical condition prevents you from working.
+We only accept the cases where your medical conditions prevent you from working.
 Also, we only accept cases where you are seeing a doctor and getting treatment.
-If you need help finding a doctor, we have resources that can help you.
-Read about free and low cost health resource in Utah.
+If you need help finding a doctor, then we have resources to help you.
+Review free and low cost health resources in Utah.
 If you have heart disease, then call our office and see if we can help you.

-You can call us for free and we can often tell you over the phone if we can help you win your benefits.
-If you are unable to call, you can also contact us using the contact page on this website.
+You can call us for free.
+Often, we can often tell you over the phone if we can help you win benefits.
+If you are unable to call, then you can contact us using our contact page.
 We represent clients in in many states.
-You can read more information about Utah SSI and SSD benefits.
-Learn more about Nevada SSD information.
+Therefore, you can review information about Utah SSI and SSDI benefits.
+Learn about Nevada SSD benefits.
 Also, we can help you file your application for benefits on Social Security’s website.
-Also, learn more information about California SSDI and SSI benefits.
+Also, learn about California SSDI and SSI benefits.

 Contact our law firm today.
 Hire us to be on your legal team.
-We work hard for our clients and we have the experience that you need to win your benefits for congenital heart disease.
+We work hard for our clients.
+And, we have the experience you need to win your benefits for congenital heart disease.

 Facebook Twitter LinkedIn